hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 Kernel-based Virtual Machine is a virtualization infrastructure for the Linux kernel, which turns it into a hypervisor.
 KVM requires a processor with hardware virtualization extension.

-<a href="javascript:window.open('/content/documentation/media/commercial_kvm_network_architecture.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack beta architecture diagram for KVM network architecture.(opens in a new window)  </a>
+<a href="javascript:window.open('/content/documentation/media/commercial_kvm_network_architecture.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for KVM network architecture.(opens in a new window)  </a>

 HP StoreVirtual VSA Software is a Virtual Storage Appliance that provides the complete array functionality on top of Linux KVM environment without external hardware.
 It eliminates the need for external shared storage required to implement Block Storage features.
 It uses scale-out, distributed clustering to provide a pool of storage with enterprise storage features and simple management at a reduced cost.

-<a href="javascript:window.open('/content/documentation/media/reference-architecture-StoreVirtual-volume-type-mapping.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack beta architecture diagram for Store Virtual volume type mapping.(opens in a new window) </a>
+<a href="javascript:window.open('/content/documentation/media/reference-architecture-StoreVirtual-volume-type-mapping.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for Store Virtual volume type mapping.(opens in a new window) </a>

 ###ESX Hypervisor with HP Virtual Cloud Networking (VCN) application support